hyosung11/Launch-School/Courses/JS129/study_guidev2.md

 4. The code in the function body is executed.
 5. The function returns the object referenced by `this` unless the function returns an explicit object.

-### Prototypes
+#### 1.3.2 Prototypes

 Every function has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.
 Thus, if `Kumquat` is a construction function, then `Kumquat.prototype.constructor === Kumquat`.

 If the function is used as a constructor, the returned object's `[[Prototype]]` will reference the constructor's `prototype` property.
 That lets us set properties on the constructor's prototype object so that all objects created by the constructor will share them.
 We call this the **pseudo-classical** pattern of object creation.

+#### 1.3.3.
+Example

 We don't just want *a* car, however.
 We want a mechanism that creates any car that has those properties and methods.
-To do that, we can use a factory function to create individual cars:
+To do that, we can use a factory function to create individual cars.

-This factory function creates new cars of any make, model, or year, and ensures that the engines are initially off.

 Another way to accomplish the same thing is to use a constructor function and the `new` keyword:

 ```js
 function Car(make, model, year) {